open-horizon/FDO-support/README.md

    chmod +x run-fdo-owner-service.sh
    ```

-3. Run `./run-fdo-owner-service.sh -h` to see the usage, and set all of the necessary environment variables.
+3. Run `./run-fdo-owner-service.sh -h` to see the usage, and set all the necessary environment variables.
 For example:

    ```bash
    export HZN_EXCHANGE_URL=https://<cluster-url>/edge-exchange/v1